The Illinois Shines Program

 Learn about Clearway’s Illinois Community Solar program today!Find Out More

-Illinois Shines is the name brand for the Adjustable Block Program (ABP), designed to help bring forth the renewable energy goals set in the Future Energy Jobs Act (FEJA) through a new solar energy solution: Community Solar.
+Illinois Shines is designed to help bring forth the renewable energy goals set in the Future Energy Jobs Act (FEJA) through a new solar energy solution: Community Solar.
 FEJA went into effect June 1, 2017 and was established to not only support solar energy projects in the state of Illinois, but also laid the groundwork to help the state hit its goal of 25% renewable energy generation by 2025 and create thousands of clean energy jobs.
 For Illinois to hit this goal, solar had to become more available, more practical, and more easily accessible.
 Enter the ABP.
 Run by the Illinois Power Agency (IPA) through its Program Administrator, InClime, Illinois Shines specifically incentivizes solar development.

 Illinois residents interested in contributing to the growth of renewable energy in Illinois are offered two options to participate in the Illinois Shines Program: